Sarah269/glowing-dollop/GlobalBlackMoney/README.md

 - Which countries have the most illegal transactions?
 - Breakdown of illegal transactions by Transaction Type
 - Destination Countries of illegal transactions
-- Breakdown of illegal transactions by Transaction Date
+- Breakdown of illegally sourced transactions by Transaction Date
 - Breakdown of illegal transactions by ReportedByAuthority
 - Breakdown of illegal transactions by Country
 - Breakdown of illegal transactions by Tax Haven Country